NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 <a href="https://bouldercolorado.gov/maps-floodplains" target="_blank"> Click here to view the City of Boulder's maps for floodplains and flood damages.</a>

 #### 2. Before & After Photos
 We could view photos from before and after the disturbance event to see where erosion or sedimentation has occurred.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/bUcWERTM-OA?rel=0&loop=1" frameborder="0" allowfullscreen></iframe>
+See <a href="https://scied.ucar.edu/interactive/boulder-floods" target="_blank"> UCAR What Flooding Looked Like in Boulder, Colorado</a> to pan between before and after photos of the flood.

 Images are great for an overall impression of what happened, where soil has eroded, and where soil or rocks have been deposited.
 But it is hard to get measurements of change from these 2D images.
 There are several ways that we can measure the apparent erosion and soil deposition.

 #### 3. Field Surveys
 Standard surveys can be done to map the three-dimensional position of points allowing